Skip to content

 Veterans Employment Services conducts monthly job clubs in Tulsa, Oklahoma City, and Lawson to connect employers and veterans.
 Veterans should come with multiple copies of resumes and dress professionally.

-Find out more information about the monthly Job Clubs here.
+Find out more information about the monthly Job Clubs here

 Reciprocal Employment Licenses for Veterans and Military Spouses

 Military members can use their education and experience from military service to apply for an expedited state license in an applicable field.
-Members must provide evidence of meeting prerequisites, complete applicable background checks and take an exam if applicable.

-Spouses of veterans are eligible for the same Oklahoma veteran benefits for an expedited license if they have the same active license in another state, moved to Oklahoma with their spouse while on military orders, and left employment in another state.
+Spouses of veterans are eligible for the same Oklahoma disabled veteran benefits for an expedited license if they have the same active license in another state, moved to Oklahoma with their spouse while on military orders, and left employment in another state.

 Both spouses and military members are also eligible to have the licensing fee waived for the first period of issuance.

-Learn more about the Post-Military Service Occupation, Education and Credentialing Act.
+Learn more about the Post-Military Service Occupation, Education and Credentialing Act

 Oklahoma State Veterans Homes